Skip to content

 You should also receive information and advice about other financial, practical and emotional support available in your local area.

-You can find further information, practical ideas and links to resources on the Living With SMA section of our website.
-Although not everything is relevant for SMARD1 (as primarily written for those with 5q SMA) many sections may still be helpful (discuss with your medical team if you are not sure).
+You can find further information, practical ideas and links to resources in the Living with SMA/Children section of our website.
+Although not everything is relevant for SMARD1 many sections may still be helpful.

 With your permission, your child’s emergency advance care plan can be shared with all the professionals supporting your child, including ambulance services, so that everyone is aware of your wishes.
 You should have your own copy so that you can give it to hospital services if you are away from your home area.

 It is important that you know how to access medical care in case your child has a respiratory emergency.
-Open access to your local children’s ward can be arranged with your medical team so that, whenever needed, you can take your child straight to hospital.
+Your medical team can organise open access to your local children’s ward.
+This will mean that whenever needed, you can take your child straight to hospital.

 Your local children’s hospice is there to support families, both practically and emotionally.
-They provide support and respite at any stage from diagnosis onwards.
+They provide support and breaks from caring from diagnosis onwards.
 As well as offering nursing care, they provide a range of services that may include physiotherapy, complementary therapies, play and music therapy.

-They can support you as you review and make decisions about your baby’s ongoing and future care should they become very unwell.
+They can support you with your baby’s ongoing and future care should they become very unwell.
 They can also offer invaluable practical and emotional support and specialist care if, sadly, you are faced with the end of your child’s life.
 This may be within the hospice and in some areas in your own home.

 Many families find hospices to be welcoming and positive environments where they can spend time together doing activities as a family.

 The impact of a diagnosis of SMARD1 on families is enormous.
-It often comes as a shock and you may experience feelings of disbelief, confusion, anger and sadness.
+It often comes as a huge shock.
+You may experience feelings of disbelief, confusion, anger and sadness.
 You may find it difficult to take everything or anything in.
 The 24 hour-a-day responsibility of caring for a child with complex medical needs that follows can be physically, emotionally and psychologically exhausting.

 Everyone is different, but it is important that you and your family have access to emotional support and plenty of time to talk and ask questions.
 This can be with members of your child’s medical team, your local General Practitioner (GP), health visitor, social worker, psychologist or a counsellor, as well as family and friends, a spiritual leader, support groups, or online communities.